SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 "What is this room?"

 Starlight shrugged.
-"It's just a wall, we don't know why its here.
-This whole castle grew out of the ground from a box."
+"It's just a wall.
+We don't know why its here.
+This whole castle grew out of the ground from a box, after all."

 "What's next?"